 Intercompany transactions occur when entities within a corporate parent organization transact with each other.
-These transactions are some of the most complex and frequent sources of uncertainty for the accounting function.
-It is a manual, time-consuming, and resource-intensive process.
-Our Intercompany Hub solution manages the entire intercompany transaction lifecycle within our platform, and we believe it is the only widely available end-to-end intercompany solution.
+These transactions are some of the most complex and frequent sources of uncertainty and process inefficiency for the accounting function.
+It is a manual, time-consuming, and resource-intensive process that can have material impacts on costs if not managed properly.
+Our intercompany solutions manage the entire intercompany transaction lifecycle within our platform, from the initial creation of a transaction through the settlement.
+We believe it is the only widely available automated end-to-end intercompany solution maintained in a single platform.
 This solution includes the following features:

-- Intercompany Workflow replaces informal, ad-hoc intercompany requests and approvals with a simple, structured workflow approval process.
-The application stores permissions by entity and transaction type, ensuring that both the initiator and the approver of the intercompany transaction are authorized to conduct business. - Intercompany Processing records an organization's intercompany transactions once they reach an appropriate completion level and posts them to the appropriate systems from a single source.
-The product automatically incorporates local taxes, exchange rates, invoicing requirements, and customer-specific transfer pricing so that the resulting journal entries will net, which reduces the possibility of intercompany differences and eliminates the need to perform a manual reconciliation. - Netting and Settlement automatically generates a real-time, aggregated settlement matrix, which shows the balance of transactions across an entire organization.
-Users can filter the information by transaction type, currency or business relationship, easing the process of netting transactions and helping them make informed, strategic decisions.
+- Intercompany Create Functionality replaces informal, ad hoc intercompany requests and approvals with a simple process that uses billing routes to facilitate the flow of a transaction and the appropriate tax and transfer pricing mark-ups.
+The application stores permissions and business logic exceptions by entity, service, and transaction type, ensuring that both the seller and the buyer of the intercompany transaction are authorized to conduct business, while billing in a manner that optimizes process efficiency and minimizes tax leakage. - Intercompany Processing records an organization's intercompany transactions once they reach an appropriate completion level and posts them to the appropriate systems from a single source.
+The product automatically incorporates local taxes, exchange rates, invoicing requirements, and customer-specific transfer pricing for the nature of the services being billed, so that the resulting journal entries will net, which reduces the possibility of intercompany differences and eliminates the need to perform a manual reconciliation, while providing accurate reporting to business partners and auditors. - Netting and Settlement automatically generates a real-time, aggregated settlement matrix, which shows the balance of transactions across an entire organization and uses bilateral netting to reduce the number of transactions that typically incur bank fees.
+Users can filter the information by transaction type, hold type, currency or business relationship.
+This feature facilitates the process of netting transactions and helps users make informed, strategic decisions, while managing cash reporting and forecasting.